 Then we have the new STRYD Power Race CIQ App.
 This is a standalone app (not a data field) which works around some of the limitations of the Garmin environment for STRYD.
 For example previously you could not have power alerts with a Garmin watch (although you can with other watch vendors and STRYD) and neither could you determine LAP POWER info.
 So the POWER-RACE CIQ app is a GREAT way around this for steady state efforts – training- or race-related rather than intervals.
 There are a few screen shots of the app below but essentially key power and other data are presented in the app and it beeps when you go over/under a high/low power target.
 There’s also a customised lap screen.
 Cool.

-An updated review of STRYD is (here) with some of these additions included.
+An updated STRYD review is (here) with some of these additions included.

 STRYD is now properly, natively compatible with Polar V800 for running with power (info here)